-About the advantage, not only can it grant User friendly controls, but also have compact footprint and square wave for a truly overt chopping effect.
+Advantages, not only can it grant user friendly controls, but it also has a compact footprint and square wave for a truly overt chopping effect.

 That is the reason why The Boss Audio TR-2 tremolo pedal is a great example of of a ‘no-frills’ guitar effect pedal from an esteemed and reliable company which provides adequate adjustment capabilities.
 Boss pedals are world-renowned and rightly so!

 Strymon Flint Pedal

 It’s been fun to watch Strymon confound analog dogmatists over the last few years.
 The company’s Blue Sky reverb and El Capistan delay are elegant, strikingly accurate and DSP takes on difficult-to-emulate analog effects.
 And only the most-curmudgeonly luddite would fail to be impressed by how alive and authentic Strymon’s effects can sound.

 With the introduction of the Flint, Strymon set its sights on the most ardent of analog purists.
 After all, the union of reverb and tremolo is the cherry on top of some very classic amps—and as a consequence, about the only effects a lot of analog devotees will touch.
 Not surprisingly, the Flint nails those vintage tones.
 But the Flint is not strictly an exercise in vintage simulation.
 It also enables delicious combinations of vintage colors and contemporary tones that invite creative exploration.